Baby Carriers & Slings

 1) Scope of Application

-1.1 These Terms and Conditions (hereinafter "T&C") of Wickelkinder GmbH (hereinafter "Seller") apply to all contracts for the delivery of goods concluded between a consumer or business (hereinafter "Customer") and the Seller regarding the goods displayed in the Seller’s online shop.
-The inclusion of the Customer’s own terms is hereby objected to, unless otherwise agreed.
+1.1 These General Terms and Conditions (hereinafter referred to as "GTC") of Wickelkinder GmbH (hereinafter referred to as "Seller") apply to all contracts for the delivery of goods that a consumer or business customer (hereinafter referred to as "Customer") concludes with the Seller regarding the goods presented by the Seller in their online shop.
+The inclusion of the Customer’s own terms and conditions is hereby rejected, unless otherwise agreed.

-1.2 These T&C also apply accordingly to contracts for the delivery of vouchers unless expressly otherwise agreed.
+1.2 These GTC also apply accordingly to contracts for the delivery of vouchers, unless expressly otherwise agreed.

-1.3 A consumer within the meaning of these T&C is any natural person who enters into a legal transaction for purposes that predominantly are outside his or her trade, business or self-employed professional activity.
-A business customer within the meaning of these T&C is a natural or legal person or a legal partnership who acts in the exercise of their commercial or self-employed professional activity when concluding a legal transaction.
+1.3 A consumer within the meaning of these GTC is any natural person who enters into a legal transaction for purposes that are predominantly outside their trade, business, or self-employed professional activity.
+A business customer within the meaning of these GTC is a natural or legal person or a legally responsible partnership who, at the time of concluding the legal transaction, acts in the exercise of their trade, business, or self-employed professional activity.

 2) Conclusion of Contract

-2.1 The product descriptions contained in the Seller’s online shop do not constitute binding offers by the Seller but serve for the submission of a binding offer by the Customer.
+2.1 The product descriptions in the Seller’s online shop do not constitute binding offers by the Seller but serve to submit a binding offer by the Customer.

 2.2 The Customer can submit the offer via the online order form integrated into the Seller’s online shop.
-In doing so, after placing the selected goods in the virtual shopping cart and going through the electronic ordering process, the Customer submits a legally binding contractual offer with respect to the goods in the shopping cart by clicking the button that concludes the ordering process.
-Furthermore, the Customer can also submit the offer by telephone, fax, email, postal mail or via the online contact form.
+In doing so, after placing the selected goods in the virtual shopping cart and completing the electronic ordering process, the Customer submits a legally binding contractual offer with respect to the goods in the shopping cart by clicking the button that concludes the order process.
+The Customer may also submit the offer to the Seller by telephone, fax, e-mail, postal mail, or via the online contact form.

-2.3 The Seller may accept the Customer's offer within five days,
+2.3 The Seller may accept the Customer’s offer within five days by:

-• by sending the Customer a written order confirmation or an order confirmation in text form (fax or email), whereby the receipt of the order confirmation by the Customer is decisive, or
+• sending the Customer a written order confirmation or an order confirmation in text form (fax or e-mail), whereby the receipt of the order confirmation by the Customer is decisive, or

-• by requesting payment from the Customer after placing the order.
+• requesting payment from the Customer after they have submitted their order.

-If more than one of the aforementioned alternatives apply, the contract is concluded at the time when one of the aforementioned alternatives first occurs.
-The period for acceptance of the offer begins on the day after the offer has been sent by the Customer and ends at the end of the fifth day following the date of dispatch.
-If the Seller does not accept the Customer's offer within the aforementioned period, this shall be deemed a rejection of the offer with the consequence that the Customer is no longer bound by their declaration of intent.
+If several of the aforementioned alternatives apply, the contract is concluded at the point in time when one of the aforementioned alternatives occurs first.
+The period for accepting the offer begins on the day after the offer is sent by the Customer and ends at the end of the fifth day following the date of submission.
+If the Seller does not accept the Customer’s offer within this period, this is deemed a rejection of the offer with the result that the Customer is no longer bound by their declaration of intent.

-2.4 If a payment method offered by PayPal is selected, payment processing is carried out by the payment service provider PayPal (Europe) S.à r.l. et Cie, S.C.A., 22-24 Boulevard Royal, L-2449 Luxembourg (hereinafter "PayPal"), subject to the PayPal Terms of Use, available at https://www.paypal.com/de/webapps/mpp/ua/useragreement-full, or – if the Customer does not have a PayPal account – subject to the conditions for payments without a PayPal account, available at https://www.paypal.com/de/webapps/mpp/ua/privacywax-full.
-If the Customer selects a PayPal payment method in the online order process, the Seller declares acceptance of the Customer's offer at the time the Customer clicks the button concluding the order process.
+2.4 If a payment method offered by PayPal is selected, payment processing is carried out via the payment service provider PayPal (Europe) S.à r.l. et Cie, S.C.A., 22-24 Boulevard Royal, L-2449 Luxembourg (hereinafter: "PayPal"), under the terms of the PayPal user agreement, available at https://www.paypal.com/de/webapps/mpp/ua/useragreement-full or – if the Customer does not have a PayPal account – under the terms for payments without a PayPal account, available at https://www.paypal.com/de/webapps/mpp/ua/privacywax-full.
+If the Customer chooses a PayPal payment method available during the online ordering process, the Seller already declares acceptance of the Customer’s offer at the time the Customer clicks the button concluding the ordering process.

-2.5 When submitting an offer via the Seller’s online order form, the contract text will be stored by the Seller after conclusion of the contract and sent to the Customer in text form (e.g., email, fax or letter) after the Customer has submitted their order.
-The Seller will not make the contract text accessible beyond this.
-If the Customer has set up a user account in the Seller’s online shop prior to submitting their order, the order data will be archived on the Seller’s website and can be accessed by the Customer free of charge via their password-protected user account by entering the corresponding login data.
+2.5 When an offer is submitted via the Seller’s online order form, the contract text is stored by the Seller after the contract has been concluded and sent to the Customer in text form (e.g., by e-mail, fax, or letter) after their order has been submitted.
+Beyond this, the Seller does not make the contract text accessible.
+If the Customer has set up a user account in the Seller’s online shop before submitting their order, the order data will be archived on the Seller’s website and can be accessed by the Customer free of charge via their password-protected user account using the corresponding login data.

-2.6 Before submitting the binding order via the Seller’s online order form, the Customer can identify possible input errors by carefully reading the information displayed on the screen.
-A useful technical tool for better recognizing input errors can be the zoom function of the browser, which enlarges the display on the screen.
-The Customer can correct their entries during the electronic ordering process using the usual keyboard and mouse functions until they click the button concluding the ordering process.
+2.6 Before bindingly submitting the order via the Seller’s online order form, the Customer can identify possible input errors by carefully reading the information displayed on the screen.
+A useful technical means for better recognition of input errors can be the zoom function of the browser, which enlarges the display on the screen.
+The Customer can correct their entries during the electronic ordering process using the usual keyboard and mouse functions, up until they click the button to conclude the order process.

-2.7 The languages available for the conclusion of the contract are German and English.
+2.7 German and English are available for the conclusion of the contract.

-2.8 Order processing and contact usually take place via email and automated order processing.
-The Customer must ensure that the email address provided for order processing is correct so that emails sent by the Seller can be received at this address.
-In particular, when using spam filters, the Customer must ensure that all emails sent by the Seller or by third parties commissioned with order processing can be delivered.
+2.8 Order processing and communication generally take place via e-mail and automated order processing.
+The Customer must ensure that the e-mail address provided for order processing is correct so that e-mails sent by the Seller can be received at this address.
+In particular, when using SPAM filters, the Customer must ensure that all e-mails sent by the Seller or by third parties commissioned by the Seller for order processing can be delivered.

 3) Right of Withdrawal